sristtii/Flappy-Bird-Clone/README.md

 Thanks for the free assets:https://github.com/samuelcust/flappy-bird-assets

-If you want to try playing the simple prototype,make sure you download the zip extract it and click on the application.
+If you want to try playing the simple prototype,make sure you download the zip,extract it and click on the application.

+or click here(direct link):https://github.com/sristtii/Flappy-Bird-Clone/archive/refs/heads/main.zip